Boundedness of the space of stable logarithmic maps: Subdivisions

-A \emph{representable} logarithmic modification of a logarithmically smooth scheme is a modification, but in general logarithmic modifications need not be representable (they include certain root stack constructions) nor need they be birational (when the target is not logarithmically smooth).
-Examples of logarithmic modifications appear in Sections \ref{sec:star} and~\ref{sec:barycentric} below.
+The pullback of a logarithmic alteration is a logarithmic alteration, and the pullback of a logarithmic modification is a logarithmic modification.
+A \emph{representable} logarithmic modification of logarithmically smooth Artin stacks is a modification in the usual sense, but in general logarithmic modifications need not be representable: they include certain root stack constructions.